Set up Chocolatey for Internal/organizational use

 Chocolatey Clients

-For Chocolatey clients, you will need the following:
+For Chocolatey CLI clients, you will need to set up the requirements.

 Chocolatey Components